President of Russia Vladimir Putin: Good afternoon, colleagues,

 The basis for the viability and socioeconomic development of the Far Eastern Federal District and its connectedness with the country’s central part is, of course, railway transport.
 In this area, work is proceeding well on the task you set, Mr President, of modernising and expanding the capacities of our largest railways – BAM and the Trans-Siberian Railway.
-The BAM and Trans-Siberian Railway modernisation project envisions an increase in cargo delivery from deposits, primarily from the Eastern polygon, towards Far Eastern sea ports and border crossing points to 125 million tonnes by 2020.
+The BAM and Trans-Siberian Railway modernisation project envisions an increase in cargo delivery from deposits, primarily from the Eastern Operating Domain, towards Far Eastern sea ports and border crossing points to 125 million tonnes by 2020.
 This exceeds 2012 benchmark by 66 million tonnes.

 Growth last year was about 30 million tonnes.
 We expect a further increase of 17 million tonnes this year.
 So, next year we will meet the BAM and Trans-Siberian Railway project goals basically ahead of schedule, one year early.

 Quite recently at a meeting in the Amur Territory on the implementation of large investment projects in the Far East you tasked us with aligning the BAM and Trans-Siberian Railway development plans with the development plans of cargo shippers and receivers on the territory of the district.
 I would like to report that freight traffic is continually growing in the eastern direction.
-According to the largest freight owner company, an increase of coal and ore traffic within the Eastern polygon may reach 140 million tonnes by 2020.
+According to the largest freight owner company, an increase of coal and ore traffic within the Eastern Operating Domain may reach 140 million tonnes by 2020.

-The Eastern polygon has begun operating as a single technological complex this year.
+The Eastern Operating Domain has begun operating as a single technological complex this year.
 A centralised traffic control centre was set up in Irkutsk to manage traffic from Kuzbass to Far Eastern ports and border crossing points, a considerable portion of the locomotive fleet has been replaced, traffic intervals have been cut, train speed and weight has gone up, new routes are being made for innovative carriages with increased carrying capacity.
 The completion of the BAM and Trans-Siberian Railway project on schedule is a key strategic task for us.

 A few words about international railway projects.
 Russia and China are building the Nizhneleninskoye-Tongjiang railway bridge under an intergovernmental agreement.
 The bridge will be part of the transportation system that will connect the Trans-Siberian Railway with the Chinese state railway line via the existing Birobidzhan-Leninsk line.
 It will be the first railway bridge across the Amur River and the first bridge of this class in the region.
 This will remove the seasonal factor from cargo deliveries by this route.